DevExpress-Examples/blazor-grid-foreignkey-column/README.md

 # Blazor Grid - Create a ComboBox (Foreign Key) Column

 A foreign key is a database key used to show relations between tables.
 You can use it to identify a particular row in the referenced table and obtain data from this row.
-The Grid component allows you to display this kind of data relation.
-You can use two techniques to achieve this.
+You can use following two techniques to display this relation in the Grid component:

 ![Grid with ComboBox column](result.png)